1 dead, 4 injured in shooting at Minnesota health clinic

 Court records for Ulrich list a handful of arrests and convictions for drunken driving and possession of small amounts of marijuana from 2004 through 2015, mostly in Wright County, including two convictions for gross misdemeanor drunken driving that resulted in short jail sentences.
 A 2018 charge of violating a harassment restraining order was dismissed last April when the prosecutor said Ulrich was “found mentally incompetent to proceed.”

-Order issued in 2018 and 2019 in the harassment case showed Ulrich was to have no contact with a man named Andrew John Burgdorf.
-He wasn’t identified further in the filings, but the clinic’s staff list includes a Dr. Andrew J. Burgdorf, who practices in family medicine and geriatric care.
+An order issued in 2018 and 2019 in the harassment case showed Ulrich was to have no contact with a man.
+The order didn't identify that man beyond giving his name, but the name appeared to match that of a doctor listed on the clinic's staff list.

-It was not known if Burgdorf was among Ulrich’s victims.
-A phone call placed to a home listing for Burgdorf went unanswered Tuesday.
+It was not known if that doctor was among Ulrich’s victims.
+A phone call placed to the doctor's home listing went unanswered Tuesday.

 A court services agent who conducted a pre-sentence investigation wrote in a June 2019 filing that he had just learned that Ulrich had applied to police for a “permit to purchase” — apparently meaning a permit to buy a gun — but had not yet been approved.
 The agent said he “highly recommended” that Ulrich “not be allowed to have use of or possession of any dangerous weapons or firearms as a condition of his probation.”